 - You're under 18

 One key to a successful outcome is finding an experienced doctor.
 You can ask friends and family who've had LASIK for a recommendation, or check with the American Academy of Ophthalmology.
 Manche suggests getting a second opinion.
 "That way, you'll feel more confident if two doctors say the same thing."
+Learn more about getting LASIK when you have cataracts.

 The doctor should take their time and explain the procedure very clearly, being upfront about the possible risks.
 "You don't want the doctor who says, 'This is absolutely guaranteed to work.
 You're going to love it,'" Ling says.
 "That's a big red flag."
 Going to a university medical center may be a safer bet than a private practice, she says.